 Employees, volunteers, and contractors are required to report to designated supervisors or officials.
 Reporting requirements are covered in the annual in-service training, pre-service training, and staff meetings for all staff.
 Specialized and random staff interviews confirm that staff are knowledgeable in their reporting duties, the process of reporting, and to whom to report.
-Random staff interviewed indicated they would report immediately to their supervisor, PREA Compliance Manager, and/or Facility Director.
+Random staff interviewed indicated they would report immediately to the Security Manager and/or Facility Director.
 After verbal reporting, a written report would be completed and forwarded to the Facility Director immediately and always before the end of shift.
 Staff stated the information is not shared with anyone else and would only be shared on a need-to-know basis as directed.
 This reporting information is provided on the staff's PREA Staff's Responsibility Card also.
 Once reported, the Facility Director makes notifications to the GEO Regional Reentry Services Regional Director and the AKDOC.
 The facility policy 2019-6 states, "The facility shall report all allegations of sexual abuse and sexual harassment to the Alaska Department of Corrections and/or local law enforcement for investigation."

 The facility does not employ medical and mental health staff.
 All medical and mental health services are provided by outside community agencies.
 However, the agency's policy 5.1.2-A states, "Unless precluded by federal, state, or local law, medical and mental health practitioners are required to report allegations of sexual abuse in which the victim is under the age of 18 or considered a vulnerable adult to designated state or local services and agencies under applicable mandatory reporting laws."
 The agency policy 5.1.2-A also states medical and mental health practitioners are also required to inform individuals in a GEO facility or program of the practitioner's duty to report and the limitations of confidentiality, at the initiation of services.
-The PREA Compliance Manager stated the facility has not had a reported incident with a resident under the age of 18 or considered a vulnerable adult.
-She stated if an allegation would occur, it would be reported to AKDOC, and the corporate office and the reporting form outlines what actions to be taken during the report process.
+The Facility Director stated the facility has not had a reported incident with a resident under the age of 18 or considered a vulnerable adult.
+He stated if an allegation would occur, it would be reported to AKDOC and the corporate office.
 The Vulnerable Persons Statues for Alaska would be followed, A.S. § 11.51.200 (West 2011) Endangering the welfare of a vulnerable adult in the first degree; A.S. § 11.51.210 (West 2011) Endangering the welfare of a vulnerable adult in the second degree; and A.S. § 11.41.410 (West 2011) Sexual assault in the first degree.
-A memo to file from the Facility Director states, "Parkview Center had no PREA incidents involving vulnerable persons which required mandatory reporting to the State entity during this review period."
+A memo to file from the Facility Director states, "Seaside Center had no PREA incidents involving vulnerable persons which required mandatory reporting to the State entity during this review period."

 The agency policy 5.1.2-A states, "Facilities shall report all allegations of sexual abuse and sexual harassment, including third-party and anonymous reports, to the Facility's designated investigators or outside agency responsible for investigating these type incidents."
-The PREA Compliance Manager stated every allegation received is placed in the portal for tracking and investigated.
-Tis was documented on the spreadsheet provided the Auditor.
-The allegation is also reported to AKDOC who has the first refusal to investigate, which in that case the allegation would be referred back to the facility for investigation.
+The Facility Director stated any allegation received is placed in the portal and investigated.
+It is also reported to AKDOC who has the first refusal to investigate, which in that case the allegation would be referred back to the facility for investigation.
 The local law enforcement would be contacted if the allegation is criminal.
 The Investigator indicated that all allegations no matter how they are reported are investigated.
-The corporate agency and the AKDOC was notified of the five PREA staff-on-resident allegations reported during the audit period and the AKDOC authorized GEO/the facility to complete the investigations.
+The corporate agency and the AKDOC was notified of the resident-on-resident allegation reported during the audit period.

+AKDOC authorized GEO to complete the investigation.